michaelpb/libscroll/DEVELOPMENT.md

     - `validated_conf`, object: validated schema-conf
     - `css`, object: like `render_target: sanitized CSS`
     - `containment`, ContainmentSet: info on which tags it can contain
+        - Note that this is purely for the editor, and the markdown parser.
+It has nothing to do with the Structure of the final document

 ### public properties
 - `namespace`